swaptacular/swpt_creditors_ui/pr0-documents.rst

 Payee's account
 ---------------

-The "payee's account" line MUST contain a ``swpt`` [#swpt-scheme]_ `URI`_, which uniquely identifies the payee's account.
+The "payee's account" line MUST contain an ``swpt`` [#swpt-scheme]_ `URI`_, which uniquely identifies the payee's account.

 Payee name
 ----------

 The "payee name" line contains the name of the payee.
-This MAY be an empty string.
+It MAY be an empty string.